alejamt00/Simple-Spotify-Song-Tracker/README.md

-# Spotify Current Track Display for OBS
+# Spotify Song Tracker for OBS

 This web application displays the currently playing track on Spotify, along with album art, track information, and progress.